-My selective list of best open-ended toys encourages communication, exploration, creativity, visual discrimination, and problem solving skills for a wide age range.
+As a pediatrician and mom of two, my selective list of best open-ended toys encourages communication, exploration, creativity, visual discrimination, and problem-solving skills for a wide age range.

-This gift guide has been curated by what entertains my children (ages 4 and 7) and their friends, my 3 nephews (boys ages 11-17), and even myself.
-I first wrote this post 3 years ago, and the recommendations have stayed constant over the years.
+This gift guide has been curated by what has entertained my children (ages 7 and 10) and their friends, my teenage nephews, and even myself.
+I wrote the first version of this post several years ago, and the recommendations have remained constant.

 Therefore, I call these “forever toys” – toys that will grow with your toddlers, preschools, and elementary school-aged children!